 As a musician, she is one of the founding members and songwriters of the prestigious band, Mebuyan, in her hometown Davao.
 She was also award winning songwriter at the Tunog Mindanaw World Music Competition for two consecutive years.
 The music video of her instrumental music, ONE, by Elvert Bañares, is entry to three short music video festivals, including Blackbird 15 and World Music Videos.

-As a theater artist, Geej was the artistic director, dramaturg, composer, and a performer in the multi-media concert-theater production of “Salima,” by Earthmusic Foundation, which toured in Mindanao, Philippines and was performed at the National Theater Festival and Mindanao Theater Festival (Adindanao).
-She was the composer for Integrated Performing Arts Guild’s dance-drama “Uwahig,” which toured Asia and Europe.
-One of the songs from this production was performed on “The Voice” in the Philippines.
+As a thespian, Geej has nearly 30 years of working with various groups as performer, music composer, director, playwright, and trainer.
+Special mention: she was the artistic director, dramaturg, composer, and a performer in the multi-media concert-theater production of "Salima," written by Arnel Mardoquio and produced by Earthmusic Foundation, which toured in Mindanao, Philippines and was performed at the National Theater Festival and Mindanao Theater Festival (Adindanao).
+She conceptualized and directed Panaw by Mebuyan Peace Project—choreographed by the venerable Agnes Locsin—which was performed at the Asian Women's Theater Festival in India, and at the Asia Pacific Conference for Women in the Arts held in Manila.
+She was the composer for the internationally renowned Integrated Performing Arts Guild's dance-drama "Uwahig," which toured Asia and Europe.
+One of the songs from this production was performed on “The Voice” in the Philippines, which to date has 8 million views on Youtube.
 Geej also co-composed the music for the dance-musicale “Sita: Ramayana Revisited” by the same performing group, which debuted at the 8th APB Festival in Singapore.

 With her band, Mebuyan, Geej co-composed the songs in Don Pagusara's adaptation of Brecht's “Mother Courage” performed by the Cultural Center of the Philippines' resident theater company Tanghalang Pilipino.
 The band was nominated for Outstanding Musical Composition in an annual performing arts awards given by The Philippine Legitimate Stage Artists Group (PHILSTAGE), the country's only organization of professional performing arts companies.